Hilbert transform, spectral filters and option pricing: Introduction

 \section{Introduction}

 Derivative pricing with Fourier transforms was first investigated by \cite{heston1993closed}. \cite{Carr1999} published the first method with both the characteristic function and the payoff in the Fourier domain. \cite{fang2008novel,Fang2009pricing} devised the COS method based on the Fourier-cosine expansion.
-The Hilbert transform \citep{King2009} has also been successfully employed: by \cite{Feng2008} to price barrier options using backward induction in the Fourier space and by \cite{marazzina2012pricing} and \cite{fusai2015} to compute the factorisations required by the Spitzer identities \citep{spitzer1956combinatorial,Kemperman1963} via the Plemelj-Sokhotsky relations.
-Feng and Linetsky showed that computing the Hilbert transform with the sinc expansion, as studied by \cite{Stenger1993,Stenger2011}, gives errors that reduce exponentially as the number of fast Fourier transform (FFT) grid points increases.
+The Hilbert transform \citep{King2009} has also been successfully employed: by \cite{Feng2008} to price barrier options using backward induction in the Fourier space and by \cite{marazzina2012pricing} and \cite{fusai2015} to compute the factorisations required by the Spitzer identities \citep{spitzer1956combinatorial,Kemperman1963} via the Plemelj-Sokhotski relations.
 Pricing derivatives, especially exotic options, is a challenging problem in the operations research literature. \cite{fusai2015} provide extensive references for this, as well as for many non-financial applications of the Hilbert transform and the related topics of Wiener-Hopf factorisation and Spitzer identities in insurance, queuing theory, physics, engineering, applied mathematics, etc.

-When working in the Fourier domain one has the advantage that there are many pre-existing robust implementations of the discrete Fourier transform (DFT), e.g.\ the FFTW library by \cite{frigo1998fftw}.
-However, the use of such numerical solutions means that one must manage issues arising from the approximation of an integral over an infinite domain with a finite sum.
-As long as the truncation limits in the log-price domain are selected judiciously, the main issue to contend with is the so-called Gibbs (or Gibbs-Wilbraham) phenomenon \citep{wilbraham1848certain,gibbs1898fourier,gibbs1899fourier}.
-This is commonly observed as oscillations either side of a discontinuity in the original domain and is caused by truncating the function in the Fourier domain.
-Importantly for the pricing methods considered in this article, it also describes how the shape of the function in the Fourier domain relates to the order of the discontinuities in the original domain.